DoctorPCOD/DoctorPCOD/resources.md

 [^5]: To learn how to build an R-2R ladder, refer to the [Circuit Analysis Lab Manual](https://doctor-pasquale.com/wp-content/uploads/2023/05/ENGIN-2210-Lab-Manual.pdf).

+## AI and LLM Resources

+- [AI Didn't Make Programming Easier.
+It Just Made It Differently Difficult (PDF)](https://github.com/DoctorPCOD/DoctorPCOD/blob/main/3795534.pdf) This article goes over how AI changes the cognitive burden of writing code.
+As the title implies, AI doesn't make coding easier, it just changes how we need to approach writing software if we use AI in the process.

 ## Recommended Books and Textbooks
 - _The Atmel AVR Microcontroller: MEGA and XMEGA in Assembly and C_ by Han-Way Huang
 - _Atmel AVR Microcontroller Primer: Programming and Interfacing_ by Steven F. Barrett, Daniel J. Pack